 A check that is not paid by the financial institution on which it is drawn does not constitute payment.
-The trust or estate will be assessed a minimum penalty of \$20 in addition to other applicable penalties and interest for late payment.
+The estate or trust will be assessed a minimum penalty of \$20 in addition to other applicable penalties and interest for late payment.